Josquin des Prez: Birth and background

 Little is known about Josquin's early years.
 The specifics of his biography have been debated for centuries.
 The musicologist William Elders noted that "it could be called a twist of fate that neither the year, nor the place of birth of the greatest composer of the Renaissance is known".
-A now-outdated theory is that he was born around 1440, based on a mistaken association with Jushinus de Kessalia, recorded in documents as "Judocus de Picardia".
-A reevaluation of his later career, name and family background has discredited this claim.
 He is now thought to have been born around 1450, and at the latest 1455, making him "a close contemporary" of composers Loyset Compère and Heinrich Isaac, and slightly older than Jacob Obrecht.
+(Note: A now-outdated theory is that he was born around 1440, based on a mistaken association with Jushinus de Kessalia, recorded in documents as "Judocus de Picardia".
+A reevaluation of his later career, name and family background has discredited this claim.)
 Josquin's father Gossart dit des Prez was a policeman in the castellany of Ath, who was accused of numerous offenses, including complaints of undue force, and disappears from the records after 1448.
 (Note: Gossart had died by the time Josquin took up his inheritance in 1483.
 It remains uncertain exactly when he died, and whether the composer was an orphan for much of his youth.)
 Nothing is known of Josquin's mother, who is absent from surviving documents, suggesting that she was either not considered Josquin's legitimate mother, or that she died soon after, or during, his birth.
 Around 1466, perhaps on the death of his father, Josquin was named by his uncle and aunt, Gille Lebloitte dit des Prez and Jacque Banestonne, as their heir.